casey/just/README.md

 ### Pre-Built Binaries

-Pre-built binaries for Linux, MacOS, and Windows can be found on [the releases page](https://github.com/casey/just/releases).
+Pre-built binaries for Linux, macOS, and Windows can be found on [the releases page](https://github.com/casey/just/releases).

-You can use the following command on Linux, MacOS, or Windows to download the latest release, just replace `DEST` with the directory where you'd like to put `just`:
+You can use the following command on Linux, macOS, or Windows to download the latest release, just replace `DEST` with the directory where you'd like to put `just`: